 Ask the right questions.

-You have rights as a consumer, including asking an auto repair shop about their experience and credentials.
+You have rights as a consumer, including asking a repair shop about their experience and credentials.
 Be sure to double-check that a garage has experience with your make and model.
 Although it’s not technically required, it doesn’t hurt to do your own research.
 Luckily, there are thousands of blogs, forums, and other resources out there to help with your homework assignment.
 While it’s no guarantee that your research will solve all your problems, it does help establish a baseline for knowledge, which can only prepare you for future conversations.

 How to find a good auto body shop